vijaymm111097/vijaypython/day1.md

 - Slower to execute since they require interpretation.	          -Faster to execute since they are already compiled into bytecode.
 - Require the presence of the Python interpreter to run.	        - Can be executed on any system with the compatible Python interpreter version.
 ```
-# How compilation will happen internally in python
+# 8.How compilation will happen internally in python
 Since python is interpreted laguage it executes code line by line.firstly the source code is coverted into intermwdiate code called byte code and then it is send to to the python virtual machine(PVM) to specific laguage which computer understands

-# why python is dynamically typed programming language
+# 9. why python is dynamically typed programming language
 - Developers can assign values of different types to variables without explicitly declaring their types, which allows for more concise and readable code.
 -  Python enable rapid prototyping and development.
 Without the need for explicit type declarations or compilation steps, developers can quickly write and test code
 -  will not get type error till runtime

-# python is platform independent
+# 10. python is platform independent
 - Python code can be written once and run on different platforms and operating systems without the need for extensive modifications.

-# source code vs byte code
+# 11. source code vs byte code
 ```
     Aspect	                                         Source Code	                                                     Bytecode Human-Readable                   	Written in a programming language (e.g., Python)                   	Not directly human-readable